-The Tudor House is a stunning 16th century oak beamed hotel, situated in the historical town of Tewkesbury, overlooking the River Avon.
-Rich with original features, that include exposed 300 year old oak beams, open fireplaces, oak doors, a secret garden, and a priest’s hole.
+The Tudor House is a stunning 16th-century oak-beamed hotel, situated in the historical town of Tewkesbury, overlooking the River Avon.
+Rich with original features, that include exposed 300-year-old oak beams, open fireplaces, oak doors, a secret garden, and a priest’s hole.

 In total there are 25 rooms with en-suite, all delightfully decorated.
-Some of the rooms have a stunning view of the River Avon, with the Adam suite especially offering a great view with it’s large bay window.
-Although the hotel has all the original features you’d expect of a 300 year old property, you can also expect all the amenities a modern hotel should offer.
+Some of the rooms have a stunning view of the River Avon, with the Adam suite especially offering a great view with its large bay window.
+Although the hotel has all the original features you’d expect of a 300-year-old property, you can also expect all the amenities a modern hotel should offer.
 TV, Tea and Coffee making facilities, and free wifi access.

-The Tudor House also has its own bar known as Cromwell’s Real Ale Bar, were you can enjoy a cold one, as well as light snacks, and a full English breakfast.
+The Tudor House also has its own bar known as Cromwell’s Real Ale Bar, where you can enjoy a cold one, as well as light snacks, and a full English breakfast.
 The Court Room restaurant also serves up food daily, from a modern British menu.

-Located in an historic town, there are plenty of historical sights and buildings to visit.
+Located in a historic town, there are plenty of historical sights and buildings to visit.
 Such as the many antique markets, the abbey, Painswick rococo gardens, Roses Theatre, and Pittville Pump Room.
 Cheltenham Racecourse is also close-by as well as the Forest of Dean, which offers a spectacular range of natural beauty, which served as the inspiration to writers such as JRR Tolkien, and JK Rowling.
 The forest also has a range of outdoor activities going on.